 The launch of the program comes in response to the expansion of the sector and the increase in the level of regulation and governance, with more than 600 contractors and implementers and more than 110 stakeholders from the public and private sectors working in the energy, water, telecommunications and roads sectors.

-<The center explained that the "Assal" program includes nine integrated initiatives aimed at regulating the sector and raising its efficiency, including: The readiness of residential plans, the regulatory framework for the sector, technical accreditation for contractors, geospatial verification of assets, satellite survey for compliance, neighborhoods without excavation, technical terminology manual, automation of procedures for accidents resulting from infrastructure works, and reducing environmental pollution associated with project works, in order to enhance the quality of implementation, increase data reliability and improve the efficiency of coordination between the relevant authorities.
+The Center explained that the Ossul program includes nine integrated initiatives aimed at regulating the sector and raising its efficiency, including: The readiness of residential plans, the regulatory framework for the sector, technical accreditation for contractors, geospatial verification of assets, satellite survey for compliance, excavation-free neighborhoods, technical terminology guide, automation of procedures for accidents resulting from infrastructure works, and reducing environmental pollution associated with project works, in order to enhance the quality of implementation, increase data reliability and improve the efficiency of coordination between the relevant authorities.

-The center explained that the program includes nine integrated initiatives that aim to regulate the sector and improve its efficiency.
+The Ossol program includes nine integrated initiatives aimed at regulating the sector and raising its efficiency.

 Raising the efficiency of planning and implementation